^

 • electroencephalography (EEG) of the brain;

-• ultrasound (ultrasound) of the brain;
+• ultrasound examination (ultrasound) of the brain;

 • computed tomography (CT) and magnetic resonance imaging (MRI) of the brain.

-Treatment of hyperkinesia in children
+Treatment of hyperkinesis in children

-Relaxation of muscles is facilitated by Acediprol (Apilepsin, Diplexil, Convulex, Orphyril) in tablets of 0.3 g and as a syrup.
+Muscle relaxation is also promoted by Acediprol (Apilepsin, Diplexil, Convulex, Orfiril) in 0.3 g tablets and syrup.
 It is prescribed at a rate of 20-30 mg per kilogram of body weight per day.
-Side effects can be in the form of nausea, vomiting, diarrhea, abdominal pain, and skin rashes.
+Side effects may include nausea, vomiting, diarrhea, abdominal pain, and skin rashes.

-Galantamine (Galantamine hydrobromide, Nivalin), which activates the transmission of nerve impulses by stimulating the acetylcholine receptors, can also be prescribed.
-This drug is intended for subcutaneous injection and is available in the form of 0.25-1% solution.
+Galantamine (Galantamine hydrobromide, Nivalin) can also be prescribed, which activates the transmission of nerve impulses by stimulating acetylcholine receptors.
+This drug is intended for subcutaneous injections and is available as a 0.25-1% solution.

 Использованная литература